PixarAnimationStudios/OpenSubdiv/documentation/osd_shader_interface.rst

 These tessellation levels can be computed by OsdGetTessLevelsAdaptiveLimitPoints() in the tessellation control shader.
 Note that this function requires all 16 bezier control points, you need to call barrier() to ensure the conversion is done for all invocations.
-See osd/glslPatchBSpline.glsl for more detail.
+See osd/glslPatchBSpline.glsl for more details.

 .. code:: glsl